DavidYKay/davidykay.github.io/about.md

 # Mission

-I stand for the limitless power of human potential.

-I believe that through our daily struggles, we can improve ourselves and each other, transcend our limitations, and become divine.

-During my life on this planet, my mission is to enable human consciousness to merge with technology.
+I am formerly an ardent transhumanist.
+However, after learning about the intentions of the people pushing that agenda, I'm no longer convinced that transhumanism is the answer.

+Here's where I'm at: life is short.
+At the same time, to me, it is plainly apparent to me that there are non-physical aspects to reality.

+So, on the one hand, each moment here on the physical plane is precious and fleeting.
+At the same time, the need to fear death and to take each setback so seriously seems a bit silly.

+Given this tension, my mission is to become a master of manifestation in order to fully understand and realize my potential, while building thriving technologies and organizations.
+All the while, finding a way to remain completely detached from the outcome.

+I used to "force" my way to success, but I am making the commitment to "flow" my way there.

+Should be a great time.

 # Core Values

 * Live by Principle: Establish a set of rules and follow them.
 * Pareto: human effort is limited.
 Find the highest leverage points and focus on them for an outsized impact.
-* Mutualism: "Win-win or no deal," for we live in the age of abundance.
+* Mutualism: "Win-win or no deal."
 * Balance: "Specialization is for insects."
-* Substrate Matters: Whether it be the evolutionary origins of homo sapiens or the instruction set of a CPU, it's important to understand the bottom-up fundamentals.
+* Substrate Matters: Regardless of business, social situations, or engineering, it's important to understand the bottom-up fundamentals.
 * Face Your Demons: Most of us live far below our potential.
 What keeps us back?
 Ourselves.
 To grow, we must face that which instills terror into our hearts.
 * Integrate: There is much innovation to be had at the intersection of disparate ideas.
 * Growth: "A man who's not busy being born is busy dying."
 * Generosity: In a highly-interconnected world, acts of charity can touch the lives of many.
-* Initiate: If you don't do it, who will?
+* Initiate: If not now, when?